JohnReeves/computational-geometry/01 Polygon Triangulation/01 Art Gallery Theorems/readme.md

 We can also experiment with different definitions and different data structures to find out what suits the algorithms and real world models best.

+`Jordan's curve theorem - Every simple closed plane curve divides the plane into two components, called the interior and exterior of the curve`

+An obvious statement but difficult to prove.